suffolklibraries/lgc/content/collections/events/luminous-lowestoft.md

     content:
       -
         type: text
-        text: 'Luminous Lowestoft meets at Inspire Suffolk, Colville House Lowestoft, NR33 9NB.'
+        text: 'Luminous meets at Level 2 In 54 Cobbold Road Felixstowe, IP11 7EL.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'The venue has a car park at the front of the building.'
+        text: 'There is a car park close to the venue which is situated on Crescent Road.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'The venue has double doors and an access ramp for those that have accessibility needs. ' -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'For those not able to attend in person the event is also being held digitally.'
+        text: 'For those not able to attend in person the event is also being held digitally. ' -
-  -
     type: heading
     attrs: